 * Attends staff meetings and participates in exchange of professional information in support of the program.
 Works on special projects, completes financial eligibility interviews.

-* Demonstrated knowledge of medical, functional and psycho-social problems of the elderly, physically disabled and developmentally disabled children and adults.
+* Medical, functional and psycho-social problems of the elderly physically disabled and developmentally disabled children and adults.

 * Demonstrated knowledge of available community resources, crisis intervention, counseling, advocacy, community relationships, and referral methods.

 * Fundamental principles of medical nursing services, alternatives to long term care, length of stay, pharmacology and equipment use.

 * Experience with caseload management; schedules and timetables; effectively prioritizing; analyzing, assessing and evaluating service provisions and quality of care.

 * Strong ability to establish and maintain effective working relationships with professional staff, caregivers, customers’ families, children and adults and with representatives of courts and various other agencies in the community.

 * Ability to communicate effectively, both orally and in writing, reading, understanding and applying rules, regulations and policies.

 * Ability to Elicit information and gain insight into customers and families; using a personal computer/laptop and computer programs to document information.